kiyagak/OpenVAS-Portfolio/README.md

 <img width="1383" height="749" alt="image" src="https://github.com/user-attachments/assets/0d7ffa75-f588-4ab0-a3d9-599c1f08bd85" />

-You can click each vulnerability to see
+You can click each vulnerability to see its
-- its summary
+- summary
 - detection result
 - detection method
 - solution or mitigation method
-- and references to the CVE and other relevant information.
+- references to the CVE and other relevant information.